-Previously: Walter M. Miller, Jr.’s “Death of a Spaceman” (variant title: “Memento Homo”) (1954), 5/5 (Masterpiece): First appeared in the March 1954 issue of Amazing Stories, ed.
+Previously: Walter M. Miller, Jr.’s “Death of a Spaceman” (variant title: “Memento Homo”) (1954) in the March 1954 issue of Amazing Stories, ed.
 Howard Browne.
 You can read the story online here.

 In the December 1952 issue of Thrilling Wonder Stories, Samuel Hines (the editor) presents “What’s It Like Out There?” as the culmination of Edmond Hamilton’s Phoenix-like evolution from a “primitive period” of writing extravagant pulps to “grown up” tales of “human emotion” (see full statement below).

 Contrary to Hines’ narrative of authorial evolution, Damon Knight recounts in his introduction to A Century of Science Fiction (1962) that Hamilton wrote the story in 1933 but couldn’t find a publisher as it was “too gruesome, too horrible.”
 Found later by Leigh Brackett in a file, Hamilton rewrote the tale–and I’m glad he did!

 Edmond Hamilton argues that returning spacemen will experience similar trauma to that of war veterans.
 And just like we glamorize war in media, the dangers of space travel (both physical and mental) are sanitized by gaudy pulp adventures.
 The story succeeds as a complex analysis of the tales we tell each other to obfuscate traumatic experiences and give comfort to those suffering loss.